wilson21st/matching-engine/README.md

     * query1: orderBy
         * An array of field names based on the definition of "get jobs" API's response.
 Each field has a "job" prefix
         * A distance between the worker and job
         * An exclamation mark (!) indicates the field is in descending order.
-Default is in descending order
+Default is in ascending order
         * e.g. orderBy=distance,!job.billRate,job.jobId will sort the list using the specified fields from left to right
+        * If not specified, default is !job.billRate,distance,job.startDate
     * query2: limit
-        * The number of the jobs returned.
+        * The maximum number of the jobs returned.
 Default is 3
 * It returns an JSON array, of each object contains a distance in km, plus a copy of the job
 * It loads / reloads workers and jobs every 60s from the API provided - data are kept in local memory
 * There is a test file: QuickTest.java that simulates a number of API requests being sent asynchronously